-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 3.6 Is there a deadline for filing the notification?

-The notification must be submitted prior to the completion of the transaction.
-In practice, it is customary to file the notification promptly following the execution of the transaction document.
+The notification must be submitted prior to completion of the transaction.
+In practice, it is customary to file the notification promptly following execution of the transaction documents.

 3.7 Can a transaction be notified prior to signing a definitive agreement?

-In a strict sense, the submission of notification is permitted only after execution of the definitive transaction documents.
+In a strict sense, the notification can be submitted only after execution of the definitive transaction documents.
 Although there is an option for parties to initiate the notification process before signing a definitive agreement, SAMR will not begin reviewing or accepting the notification until the parties have formally executed the transaction documents.

-However, in exceptional circumstances where a concentration arises through a public tender offer or a hostile takeover of a publicly traded company, SAMR allows the acquiring party to utilise the offer as the basis for the notification, instead of requiring a fully executed acquisition agreement.
+However, in exceptional circumstances where a concentration arises through a public tender offer or a hostile takeover of a publicly traded company, SAMR allows the acquirer to utilise the offer as the basis for the notification, instead of requiring a fully executed acquisition agreement.
 Nevertheless, the primary challenge in such transactions has always been how to meet the deadline for a public takeover while SAMR maintains its own pace for case review.
 Therefore, it is advisable to engage in a pre-filing consultation with SAMR to:

-- seek its acknowledgment of the transaction's urgency; and
+- seek its acknowledgement of the transaction's urgency; and

-- communicate any pertinent competition-related concerns, should they arise.
+- communicate any pertinent competition-related concerns should they arise.

 3.8 Are the parties required to delay closing of the transaction until clearance is granted?

 Yes.
-When a transaction triggers the merger filing obligation in China, the transaction may not be closed before obtaining the requisite approval from SAMR.
+Where a transaction triggers the merger filing obligation in China, it may not be closed before the requisite approval has been obtained from SAMR.

 3.9 Will the notification be publicly announced by the authority?
 If so, how will commercially sensitive information be protected?

 There is a distinction between public announcements in simple cases and normal cases.
-In simple cases, a mandatory public announcement happens after the case is accepted.
+In simple cases, a mandatory public announcement is issued after the case is accepted.
 This announcement is meant to gather feedback from the public.
 It typically includes a brief description of:

 - the involved parties;